maciejmiklas/led-display/README.md

 There is one more method worth mentioning: *log_setup()*.
 Whole project has quiet precise logger - so that you can see what is actually happening.
 By default it's disabled, in order to enable it check out its documentation: https://github.com/maciejmiklas/ArdLog

 ## Painting on the display
-Display consists of a few kits, but form API perspective those kits are connected together into one continuous canvas.
+Display consists of a few LED Modules, but form API perspective they are connected together into one continuous canvas.
 You can place on this canvas bitmap on any position given by such coordinates:

 ```
  (0,0) -----------------------------> (x)